 That’s when I turned, once again, to Christian apologetics.
 Thankfully, because of the popularity of atheists like the ones listed above, apologetics conferences were becoming more prevalent.
 The Christian community was waking up to the need to defend the faith against these new atheists and their claims, as well as train the laity in defending it.
 My husband and I began attending every apologetics conference we could.
 We even spent an anniversary weekend at one!
 I devoured books by the likes of G.K.
 Chesterton, C.S.
 Lewis, Nancy Pearcey, Francis Schaeffer, William Lane Craig, Peter Kreeft, Blaise Pascal, Daniel Wallace, John Lennox, JP Moreland, Ed Feser, Tim Keller, and many more.
 I listened to apologetics podcasts and debates every possible chance that I could.

 Years later, I am here to tell you that if it weren’t for Christian apologetics (and dear brothers and sisters in Christ who prayed for me and held onto me during that time), my faith might not have survived.
 I am also here to tell you that there is light at the end of the dark tunnel of doubt.

 Our Lord endured the forsakenness that I felt in my doubt when He cried out from the cross, “My God, My God, why have You forsaken Me?”
 We worship a God that is not only not removed from our suffering, but One that entered into it in order to end all suffering one day.
-He has experienced our dereliction on this darkling plain and in a way that none of us can fathom, Jesus being infinite perfection.
+He has experienced our dereliction and in a way that none of us can fathom, Jesus being infinite perfection.

 C.S.
 Lewis wrote the following in his book Mere Christianity: